patilankita79/Curated-list-of-my-Ionic-HybridMobileApplication-projects/README.md

 # Curated list of my Ionic projects
-This repository contains list of projects developed in Ionic framework
+This repository contains list of projects developed using Ionic framework
 <hr>